 When the National Survey of Child and Adolescent Well-Being (NSCAW) was conceived in 1997, researchers sought to determine whether America was meeting the needs of children and families in the child welfare system who were involved in abuse and neglect investigations.
 At the time, the lack of available data about children’s well-being hindered policy development and improvements to child welfare practices.

-A 10-year effort led by the Administration for Children and Families (ACF) and RTI, NSCAW studied the cognitive, physical, behavioral, and emotional well-being of children involved with the child welfare system.
-It also examined the needs of these children and their families and the services they receive while in the system.
+In 1999, the Administration for Children and Families (ACF) and RTI International launched the first NSCAW to study the cognitive, physical, behavioral, and emotional well-being of children involved with the child welfare system.
+The survey also examined the needs of these children and their families and the services they receive while in the system.
+Since then, there have been three longitudinal NSCAW cohorts spanning three decades:

-During the project we tackled a variety of data collection challenges, including obtaining cooperation from families just after a maltreatment investigation and gathering information on children’s developmental and cognitive abilities through the use of standardized child assessments.
+During the project, our research team tackled a variety of data collection challenges, including obtaining cooperation from families just after a maltreatment investigation and gathering information on children’s developmental and cognitive abilities through the use of standardized child assessments.

 Most importantly, findings from this study have documented the high rates of behavioral and developmental problems among children who are reported for child maltreatment, as well as the gaps between their need for services and their ability to obtain those services.
 Publications and reports produced through NSCAW have drawn attention to topics such as the high rates of domestic violence among families involved with the child welfare system and the frequency of polypharmacy—the use of multiple psychotropic medications—among children living in foster care.